Max Stirner: Karl Marx and Friedrich Engels

 Friedrich Engels commented on Stirner in poetry at the time of Die Freien:

 Engels once even recalled at how they were "great friends" (Duzbrüder).
-In November 1844, Engels wrote a letter to Karl Marx in which he first reported a visit to Moses Hess in Cologne and then went on to note that during this visit Hess had given him a press copy of a new book by Stirner, The Ego and Its Own.
+In November 1844, Engels wrote a letter to Karl Marx in which he first reported a visit to Moses Hess in Cologne and then went on to note that during this visit Hess had given him a press copy of a new book by Stirner, The Unique and Its Property.
 In his letter to Marx, Engels promised to send a copy of the book to him, for it certainly deserved their attention as Stirner "had obviously, among the 'Free Ones', the most talent, independence and diligence."
 To begin with, Engels was enthusiastic about the book and expressed his opinions freely in letters to Marx:

 Later, Marx and Engels wrote a major criticism of Stirner's work.
 The number of pages Marx and Engels devote to attacking Stirner in the unexpurgated text of The German Ideology exceeds the total of Stirner's written works.
-In the book Stirner is derided as Sankt Max (Saint Max) and as Sancho (a reference to Cervantes’ Sancho Panza).
+In the book Stirner is derided as Sankt Max (Saint Max) and as Sancho (a reference to Cervantes' Sancho Panza).
 As Isaiah Berlin has described it, Stirner "is pursued through five hundred pages of heavy-handed mockery and insult."
 The book was written in 1845–1846, but it was not published until 1932.
 Marx's lengthy ferocious polemic against Stirner has since been considered an important turning point in Marx's intellectual development from idealism to materialism.
 It has been argued that historical materialism was Marx's method of reconciling communism with a Stirnerite rejection of morality.Stedman-Jones, Gareth (2002).
 "Introduction".
 In Engels, Friedrich; Marx, Karl.
 The Communist Manifesto (illustrated, reprinted, revised ed.).
 London: Penguin Adult.
 ISBN 978-0140447576.